numberoverzero/bottom/README.rst

             return
         # Direct message to bot
         if target == NICK:
-            bot.send("PRIVMSG", nick, message=message)
+            bot.send("PRIVMSG", target=nick, message=message)
         # Message in channel
         else:
-            bot.send("PRIVMSG", target, message=message)
+            bot.send("PRIVMSG", target=target, message=message)

     bot.run()

 API
 ===

-While there are other internal classes and structures, everything should be considered private except the ``Client`` class.

 Versioning
 ----------

+* Bottom follows semver for its **public** API.
+* * Currently, ``Client`` is the only public member of bottom.
+* * IRC replies/codes which are not yet implemented may be added at any time, and will correspond to a patch.
+The contract of the ``@on`` method does not change - this is only an expansion of legal inputs.
+* There are a number of unsupported parameters for IRC commands defined in rfc2812 which should be added.
+The list of all adjustments can be found in ``bottom/pack.py`` in the notes of ``pack_command``.
+Any changes listed below will be made before 1.0.0, if they occur at all.
+* * RENAMES are unlikely to change by 1.0.0.
+* * MODE is split into USERMODE and CHANNELMODE and will not change.
+* * Any command that doesn't use the ``<target>`` parameter will be updated to use it by 1.0.0
+* * WHO may get a boolean 'o' parameter
+* * PING may be implemented
+* * PONG may use ``server1`` and ``server2``
+* * PONG will continue to have ``message`` although not defined in rfc2812.
+* * ERROR may be implemented
-bottom strictly follows semver for its public API.
-All private methods are subject to change at any time, and will correspond to a patch.
-I have no moral qualms with a version 7.0 or 23.1, and the **public** api (currently, only the ``Client`` class) will adhere strictly to this.
+* All private methods are subject to change at any time, and will correspond to a patch.

-You should not rely on the behavior of any internal methods staying the same between minor versions, or even patches.
+* * You should not rely on the api of any internal methods staying the same between minor versions.

-A quick reminder:

-* **MAJOR** - Backwards incompatible in at least 1 way with the previous MAJOR version.
-* **MINOR** - New functionality introduced, in a backwards-compatible way.
-* **PATCH** - Backwards-compatible

-The only anticipated change will (possibly) be to ``Client.send`` before the 1.0.0 release.
-The rest of the API should be considered stable, bar major complaints.
+* Over time, private apis may be raised to become public.
+The reverse will never occur.

 Client.run
 ----------

+*This is a coroutine.*

 Start the magic.
 This will connect the client, and then read until it disconnects.
 The ``CLIENT_DISCONNECT`` event will fire before the loop exits,